swiety85/angular2gridster/README.md

 ## Issues

-If the current behavior is a bug or you can illustrate your feature request better with an example, please provide the steps to reproduce and if possible a minimal demo of the problem via plnkr (http://plnkr.co/edit/4pGyURZVVrL6MONXc8A0?p=preview)
+If the current behavior is a bug or you can illustrate your feature request better with an example, please provide the steps to reproduce and if possible a minimal demo of the problem via plnkr (http://plnkr.co/edit/4pGyURZVVrL6MONXc8A0?p=preview).
+The project is in development so don't hesitate to writte any questions or suggestion on issue list.
+I look forward to get response from you.

 ## Origin